24th Jan 2026

 If you are sailing or hiking near rivers, prioritize an IP67 rating.
 This means the device can survive being submerged in 1 meter of water for 30 minutes.

-4. Privacy Tones (CTCSS)
+4. Privacy Tones (CTCSS/DCS)

 Ensure your radio supports "Privacy Tones."
 This filters out other users on the same frequency so you don't hear a taxi firm while you’re trying to hike.